 Before becoming a food-photographing-internet-junkie, I was a nanny, a petsitter, and an all-around well-adjusted person.
 I was also a big fan of other food-photographing-internet-junkies, and spent hours upon hours scrolling through the pages of sites like Tastespotting and Foodgawker.
 Come to think of it, I probably owe it to these two sites (and many of the blogs featured therein) for giving me the push I needed to start a blog myself.

 With a love of photography and a (self-proclaimed) knack for writing, a food blog seemed pretty natural to me... little did I know it would evolve to be so much more.
 More than a just way to focus my creative energies, and more than just an outlet to document my kitchen crazies, but a way to meet new people, learn new things, and discover a passion for feeding people I didn't even know I had.

 When I'm not in the kitchen, or staring into my computer screen, you can probably find me outside somewhere.
 I enjoy being active, and like to play frisbee, ride bikes, and go hiking (especially if there will be a picnic involved).

 When I started this blog in 2011, he was The Boyfriend.
-Then, in the beginning of 2012, he became The Fiance, and now, in May of 2013, he is The Husband.
+Then, in the beginning of 2012, he became The Fiance, and now, as of May, 2013, he is The Husband.
 The Big H. T-Hubs.
 I'm not sure I'll ever get used to the words "husband and wife", but all I know is I love the man.